A Version Of Shakira’s Sexy Red Super Bowl 2020 Outfit Is Now Available For Purchase

 — Real Patrick Kling (@PatrickSKling) February 3, 2020

-While Shakira’s suggestive outfit went over well with the majority of her fans, her co-headliner received some backlash for her provocative pole-dancing routine.
+While Shakira’s suggestive dress went over well with the majority of her fans, her co-headliner received some backlash for her provocative pole-dancing routine.
 The Inquisitr reported that outraged parents took to social media to lambast the Hustlers star for doing something they deemed promiscuous during a family-friendly event.